Usman Peerzada

-Usman Peerzada (عثمان پیرزادہ) is a Pakistani actor, director, producer and screenwriter.
+Usman Peerzada (عثمان پیرزادہ) (born 24 May 1951) is a Pakistani actor, director, producer and screenwriter.

-He has acted in many Punjabi and Urdu films and serials, including Beyond the Last Mountain and Kahi Un Kahi.
+He has acted in many Punjabi and Urdu films and serials, including Beyond the Last Mountain and Kahi Unkahi.

 He is best known for portrayal of Prince Salim in drama Nangay Paoon.

 Early life and education

-Usman was born in Lahore in 1955 into a Punjabi family involved in the performing arts: His father Rafi Peer (1898–1974) was an actor and playwright who pioneered theatre in Pakistan, his legacy in theatre being continued by Usman's brother Saadaan Peerzada; his other brothers Salmaan Peerzada and Imran Peerzada are active in cinema and on television as actors and filmmakers, his sister Tasneem Peerzada is an Urdu journalist specialized in culture, while yet another brother, Faizaan Peerzada (1958–2012), was an artist and a puppeteer.
+Usman was born in Lahore in 1951 into a Punjabi family involved in the performing arts: His father Rafi Peer (1898–1974) was an actor and playwright who pioneered theatre in Pakistan, his legacy in theatre being continued by Usman's brother Saadaan Peerzada; his other brothers Salmaan Peerzada and Imran Peerzada are active in cinema and on television as actors and filmmakers, his sister Tasneem Peerzada is an Urdu journalist specialized in culture, while yet another brother, Faizaan Peerzada (1958–2012), was an artist and a puppeteer.

 He studied in St. Anthony's High School and then graduated in MA English in 1974 from Government College University (GCU).